-Dr. Jonathan Rubin is a Professor in the Department of Mathematics and Department of Computational and Systems Biology at the University of Pittsburgh.
-He is also a Graduate Faculty Member, a Center for Neuroscience Graduate Training Faculty Member, and a Member of the Center for the Basis of Neural Cognition at the University of Pittsburgh.
+Dr. Jonathan Rubin is Professor and Chairman in the Department of Mathematics and is an adjunct with the Department of Computational and Systems Biology at the University of Pittsburgh.
+He is also a Graduate Faculty Member, a Center for Neuroscience Graduate Training Faculty Member, and a Member of the Center for the Basis of Neural Cognition at Pitt.
 Dr. Rubin received his PhD in Applied Mathematics from Brown University, Providence, Rhode Island.

 Dr. Jonathan Rubin's research interests include:

 The role of connectivity patterns in shaping network activity